TaylorDarneille/SEIRFX818/16-react/intro-react/setup.md

 Make small changes to the code in `src/App.js`, `src/index.js`, and `public/index.html` just to see what happens.

+You'll notice the web page for our app automatically refreshes every time we save a file in the directory.
+This is an awesome feature of `create-react-app`

 Your basic React app is up and running.
 Now you're ready to add complexity.